 Financial Security Advisory Investment Strategy

-Similar to many financial advisor firms, FSA believes in asset allocation as a bedrock of its investment strategy.
-Advisors try to find the right mix of securities, fixed income and cash to suit your investment objectives, risk tolerance, time horizon and cash flow needs.
+Similar to many financial advisor firms, Financial Security Advisory believes in asset allocation as a bedrock of its investment strategy.
+Advisors try to find the right mix of securities, fixed income and cash to suit a client's investment objectives, risk tolerance, time horizon and cash flow needs.

-This firm provides advice and portfolios consisting of mutual funds, stocks, bonds, ETFs and other securities.
+This firm provides advice and portfolios consisting of mutual funds, stocks, bonds, exchange-traded funds (ETFs) and other securities.
 To choose these investments, the firm uses fundamental analysis and technical analysis and third-party research.

 Waypoint Advisors Background